 I suppose that they planned to manage the quality themselves by being on site often enough to spot and correct poor workmanship.
 No surprise - I had managed quality this way on my own projects.
 Perhaps being on site once a day to review the day's schedule with the lead carpenter is often enough - discuss what is being built and the techniques that will be used to build it.

 By doing this, as manager of quality, you can get a feel for the confidence level of your workers, and whether or not you should be onsite more often to see how things are going.
 But if you have at least one quality-minded carpenter that is responsible for the job, your visits to the job site should be limited to providing materials and making sure the job is staying on schedule.

 Managing quality is easy when you have good people working for you, though they aren't always easy to find.
-When I interview someone for any position, I look for signs that they are knowledgeable and experienced, but what I look for most is that they care about the kind of work they do.
-I like to see pride in their faces when they show me pictures of their work or feel their enthusiasm when they talk about something that they built.
-If I can sense that they really like what they do, I know they will be good quality workers.
-I hope that is what my boss was thinking when he made the decision to hire me.
+When I interview someone for any position, I look for signs that they are knowledgeable and experienced, but what I look for most is that they care about the work they do.
+I like to see pride in their faces when they show me pictures of their work or feel their enthusiasm when they talk about something they have built.
+If I can sense that they really love what they do, I know they will be good quality workers who will put their heart and soul into their work and not need much or any supervision.

 I have worked on many blow-and-go framing crews.
 "Nail it!" yelled one foreman, after he saw the puzzled look on my face, when he handed me a board that was obviously cut too short.
 If something wasn't built quite right, it would likely not be fixed unless the building inspector caught the error and made us rip it out.
 The foreman justified the poor workmanship with, "We only get paid to do this job once."
 Well, the foreman was right about one thing, we didn't get paid to do the job more than once, so why not do it right the first time?